Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: Introduction

-\tcb{This paper is organized as follows.
+This paper is organized as follows.
 In section 2, we briefly sketch the derivation of a singular FCH model from a random phase approximation of self-consistent mean field theory, outline the regularization of the singular model and its use to calibrate the family of regularized FCH models studied herein.
-We also present the initial data and motivate the benchmark problems.} This derivation illuminates the incorporation of the well-stiffness in the Foot 1 and Foot 2 benchmarks that is the initial motivation for this computational study.
+We also present the initial data and motivate the benchmark problems.
+This derivation illuminates the incorporation of the well-stiffness in the Foot 1 and Foot 2 benchmarks that is the initial motivation for this computational study.
 In section 3, we present the second order adaptive numerical schemes that we use to resolve the benchmark problems and highlight the sensitivity of efficiency to choice of implicit terms.
 In section 4, we present an overview of the simulations of each of the five benchmark problems for a fixed local truncation error, showing the conditions under which the schemes agree and disagree.
 In section 5, we contrast the performance of the schemes, particularly with respect to accuracy in the far-field of the domain, energy decay, evaluation of the precise critical value for onset of defects, and comparison of time-stepping performance and computational efficiency.
 We summarize the performance in section 6.
+The appendixes provide proof of energy stability for the \SAV scheme and a heuristic analysis of time-stepping for \ETD and \IMEX in the thin interface regime $\varepsilon\ll1$.